JashLadhani07/AlphaCross---AI-Powered-Moving-Average-Crossover-Analyzer/README.md

-# AlphaCross — AI-Powered Moving Average Crossover & Market Insight Platform
+# AlphaCross: AI-Powered Moving Average Crossover & Market Insight Platform

 A full-stack trading analytics platform for the **NSE 500** universe.
 It combines EMA-crossover signal detection, an XGBoost ML predictor, a full-universe screener, a portfolio-level backtester, and a GPT-4-Turbo trading assistant — all wrapped in a React dashboard.